Tuning current flow in superconducting thin film strips by control wires. Applications to single photon detectors and diodes: Vortex resistive states tuned by control wires.

 where $E(u) =0$ at the strip edges ~\cite{gurvink,stejic,vod}.
-The last term in Eq. (\ref{euu}) is the work of the Lonentz force of transport current density $J(x)$ calculated above for different geometries.
-The self-energy $E_v(u)$ is the work against the attraction force between the vortex and the edges of the strip.
-Derivation of $E_v(u)$ in a strip of arbitrary width~ \cite{gurvink} given in Appendix B results in:
+The last term in Eq. (\ref{euu}) is the work of the Lorentz force of transport current density $J(x)$ calculated above for different geometries.
+The self-energy $E_v(u)$ is the work against the attraction force between the vortex and the edges.
+For a strip of arbitrary width, $E_v(u)$ evaluated by the method of current images ~\cite{gurvink} was derived in Appendix B:

 Here $\epsilon=\phi_{0}^{2}/2\pi\mu_{0}\Lambda$ is the vortex line energy, $\tilde{\xi}=0.34\xi$ and the factor 0.34 accounts for the vortex core energy obtained from the GL calculations \cite{stejic,vod}.
 For a narrow strip with $w\ll \pi\Lambda$, Eqs. (\ref{euu}) and (\ref{uoo}) yield ~\cite{gurvink,vod}: